What are the best franchises UK?

 This has created a vibrant animal-focused industry.
 Many of the businesses that have sprung up to cater to this growing demand are franchises, with the model allowing entrepreneurs to meet changing needs quickly and efficiently.

 Like home healthcare, pet services covers a broad range of areas.
 From dog walking and grooming to pet food suppliers, animals’ needs are almost as diverse as humans’.
 The investment required to open a pet franchise can vary significantly, as some businesses will require more equipment and material support than others.
 However, there are opportunities available in a variety of investment brackets, making the area open to entrepreneurs with a variety of budgets.

 The most successful fitness franchises

 With awareness of the importance of fitness on the up and more and more gyms opening across the country, it’s no surprise that fitness is still a very profitable area to invest in.
 Between 2013 and 2014 alone, spending on gym memberships went up by 44%.
-Many of the most popular and profitable fitness franchises are low-cost, high-flexibility gyms that provide busy professionals with plenty of opportunities to pump iron and get the blood pumping.

 Although these types of franchises come with significant start-up costs, thanks to the amount of equipment required, once the investment has been made running costs shouldn’t be too high and good marketing should help to ensure a reliable client base.
 One of the main benefits of investing in a gym franchise, as opposed to starting one from the ground up, is brand recognition.
 Customers want to know they’ll get a good service from their gym and brands with a good reputation will find it easier to attract new members.